-The General Revenue Fund receives 97 percent, and 3 percent is distributed to the affected local governments.
+The General Revenue Fund receives 100 percent of the revenue share; however, 3 percent is later distributed to the affected local governments.

 According to the U.S. Department of Interior, Bureau of Indian Affairs, 26 states currently have compacts in place.